Resources: Slack Help

 Clicking on that will automatically pre-populate the authoring form with our Standup template.
 It even auto-tags with a Standup tag so you can easily filter out all your other multi-question polly and have easy access to your standup results.

 Once you hit the standup button, you’ll see that the template has already been entirely filled out.
 The only part that you absolutely need to configure before sending, is specifying the polly audience.
 We recommend sending it to a dedicated team or project channel, such as #project-admin-dashboard.

 Other than that, you can set the standup template to fit your needs.
 Whether that means changing the question wording, the frequency of the standup, or the automated reminder set up.

 The default close date is after one day, with a reminder after 1 hour.
 That way, you can get responses back in an efficient manner, while being mindful of your distributed team.

-In the survey template setting, we have it set to automatically post results after the survey closes, while making results accessible to the team before it closes.
+In the Polly template setting, we have it set to automatically post results after the multi-question polly closes, while making results accessible to the team before it closes.

 This way, everyone will get notified of the results once it has been completed, but anyone with a need to know can check on the status beforehand.

 As a participant, it’s super simple and straightforward to go through the daily standup.